 But studio time was expensive and booked around the clock.
 There was a premium for skilled musicians who were able to capture a sound on demand.
 Early on, famed producer Phil Spector erected his “Wall of Sound” production soundscape (in Spector’s case, some would say over-production) by hiring top-rate musicians.
 The Wrecking Crew emerged from Spector’s creation.

 Of course there were popular bands such as the Monkees who famously could not play their instruments (the flamenco-esque guitar bridge on the Monkees’ “Valleri” was pure Wrecking Crew).
 And there were many other LA-based bands which were basically singing groups who had little or no instrumental prowess.

 Brian Wilson’s Beach Boys

 Another studio perfectionist in the mold of Phil Spector was Brian Wilson.
 When the Beach Boys were touring, Brian Wilson was just another member of the band harmonizing and playing an instrument.

 Off the road, the recording studio was Brian Wilson’s kingdom.
 He directed his bandmates to precisely sing their trademark ooohs and ahhhs.
 Brian Wilson became the fastidious curator of the Beach Boys’ instrumental sound as well.
 He called the shots.

 Wilson used the Wrecking Crew exclusively in the album Pet Sounds, one of the greatest rock albums of all-time.
-When Brian Wilson suffered one of his nervous breakdowns, he summoned Glen Campbell to take his place for a while.
+When Brian Wilson suffered one of his nervous breakdowns on the Pet Sounds tour, he summoned Glen Campbell to take his place for a while.

 “He fit right in,” Brian Wilson said of Glen Campbell in Rolling Stone.
 “His main forte is he’s a great guitar player but he’s even a better singer than all the rest.
 He could sing higher than I could.”